 Switzerland has ranked once again among the top 10 most attractive countries for expats in 2018.
 Here are the most important factors that Switzerland so popular among expats.

-If you are not a Swiss citizen, you need a Swiss residency permit to live in Switzerland for a period longer than 3 months because only a tourist visa does not allow a 3-month stay.
-There are various types of permits and different ways to get in their possession, depending on what you want to do in Switzerland.
+If you are not a Swiss citizen, you need a Swiss residency permit to live in Switzerland for a period longer than 3 months.
+A tourist visa will only allow you a 3-month stay.
+There are various types of permits and different ways to get them—it all depends on what you want to do in Switzerland.

 The EU card it is basically a work and residence permit created by the European Union for the non-European citizens in order to allow them to work within European Union countries.